Azure/autorest.csharp/docs/mgmt/readme.md

 ## How does the generator identify a resource

 The management .Net SDK generates the resources with hierarchy, therefore the code generator makes quite a few modification on the code model input from the `modelerfour`.
-To better recognize the hierarchical structure of resources, the code generator will generate everything from the point of view of request paths, instead of operation groups.
+To better recognize the hierarchical structure of resources, the code generator generates everything from the point of view of request paths, instead of operation groups.
 Therefore quite a few new configurations are introduced to tweak the behavior how the generator identifies the resource classes as well as the hierarchy.

-The management generator will first go through all the operations and categorize them by resources, then calculate hierarchical structures on them.
+The management generator first goes through all the operations and categorize them by resources, then calculate hierarchical structures on them.

 The management generator does not categorize the operations by operation groups, instead, it categorizes the operations by "operation sets".
 An operation set is a set of operations with the same request path.
-For instance, all the operations under the request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}` will be an operation set.
+For instance, all the operations under the request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}` assemble into an operation set.

 An operation set is marked as a resource, only when the following conditions meet: